silvershop/silvershop-core/docs/en/02_Customisation/Contributing.md

 ### Here is a quick list of ways you can contribute:

  * __Test the latest code__.
 Find out what branch is currently being worked on (usually 'master').
 Install it and try it out.
  * __Code new features and bug fixes__.
 Submit github pull requests.
 Don't forget to write PHPUnit tests that ensure your code runs.
-All pull requests are automatically tested [via TravisCI](https://travis-ci.org/burnbright/silverstripe-shop/pull_requests).
  * __Submit issues and ideas__.
 These can be bugs, or ideas.
 Be descriptive and detailed.
 Its better to discuss and design ideas before writing code.
 Please first check the [list of existing issues](https://github.com/burnbright/silverstripe-shop/issues) to make sure an identical one doesn't exist already.
  * __Write documentation__.
 Both the developer and user documentation can have pieces missing.
 Documentation is stored in the repository under `/shop/docs`, and `/shop/docs_user`.
 Documentation gets displayed at http://docs.ss-shop.org
  * __Provide translations__.
 This will allow people speaking other languages to use the shop module: https://www.transifex.com/silvershop/silverstripe-shop/